chrisweb/web-audio-api-player/README.md

 }
 ```

+> [!NOTE]
-Note: the playTimeOffset (if set) will always get honored, so if you want to resume after a pause don't set the playTimeOffset, if playTimeOffset is set the song will start at the specified position, if no playTimeOffset is set the player will use the songs playTime value, which is 0 for a song that gets played for the first time or a value > 0 for a song that was paused
+> the playTimeOffset (if set) will always get honored, so if you want to resume after a pause don't set the playTimeOffset, if playTimeOffset is set the song will start at the specified position, if no playTimeOffset is set the player will use the songs playTime value, which is 0 for a song that gets played for the first time or a value > 0 for a song that was paused

 * pause() **pauses playback**, returns a promise that when resolved returns the current sound
 * stop() **stops playback**, returns a promise that when resolved returns the current sound